evidentlyai/evidently/README.md

 1. **Prepare your data as two pandas DataFrames**.
 To analyze model performance or drift, you will need two datasets.
 The first one is the “reference” dataset.
 It can include training or earlier production data.
-The second dataset should include the most recent production data.
-Performance or drift will be evaluated by comparing the recent data to the reference data.
+The second is the "current" dataset that should include the most recent production data.
+Performance or drift will be evaluated by comparing the current data to the reference data.

 We expect that DataFrames:
 - Have only `string` column names;
 - Have only numerical type (`np.number`) for feature columns that are analyzed for data drift. **All non-numerical columns will be ignored**.
 The datetime column is the only exception.
 If available, it will be used as the x-axis in the data plots.

 **Note**: you can also prepare a single pandas DataFrame.
-When calling the dashboard, you can specify the rows that belong to the reference dataset, and rows that belong to the production dataset.
+When calling the dashboard, you can specify the rows that belong to the reference dataset, and rows that belong to the current dataset.
 See Boston housing and Breast Cancer notebooks for examples.

 2. **Pass `column_mapping` into `Dashboard`**.
 If the `column_mapping` is not specified or set as `None`, we use the default mapping strategy: